Ali Ashfaq: 2014–16: First ever AFC medal and last SAFF Championship

+2026: 100th cap

+After being absent from the national team since 21 March 2023 due to injury, Ashfaq was called up to the 2026 Diamond Jubilee International Football Tournament where he earned his 100th cap as a substitute during the 1–0 loss against Afghanistan on 1 June 2026.

 Style of play

 From a tactical standpoint, Ashfaq usually plays in a free attacking role, most often as a striker, and is capable of attacking on either wing or through the centre of the pitch.
 He is frequently cited as "South Asia's best attacking player", as well as the best Maldivian footballer ever, and is known for his dribbling ability, agility, speed, skills on the ball, and his powerful, accurate, and clinical shooting, as well as his passing accuracy.
 He is predominantly a left footed player, although he is also able to control the ball and finish well with his right foot.
 He is also a free-kick specialist.

 A prolific goalscorer, he is known as an individualistic attacker.

 Outside football

 Philanthropy

 On 15 August 2014, Ashfaq donated one of his football boots to support the Palestine Relief Fund set by Maldivian Red Crescent.
 His boot was auctioned to raise funds to help the people in Palestine.